 At the BRCC, we believe in the power of our voices and yours.
-We believe that until we HAVE eliminated the epidemic of sexual violence in our world (why stop at 17 counties?!) we have a critical role to play in advocating on behalf of and with survivors and our communities for better understanding of this issue and improved responses to those who have experienced sexual violence.
+All people have a critical role to play in advocating on behalf of and with survivors for a better understanding of the issue of sexual violence.

 We want to inspire you to lend YOUR voice to this movement.
 You don’t have to be a survivor to support survivors.
 You don’t have to love someone who is a survivor to know that sexual violence is everyone’s problem.
-Because it is.
 Sexual violence is a community issue.

 How can you begin advocating for change right now?
 Here are a three easy ways to get you started: